RichardSobreiro/article-strangle-legacy-system/Part I.md

 <img src="./EventStorming - 2.png" alt= 'Event Storming: Commands' >

-After creating the domain events taking into consideration the Business Process unfolding, it's time to derive the Commands that cause each Domain Event.
+After creating the domain events and taking into consideration the Business Process unfolding, it's time to derive the Commands that cause each Domain Event.
 The Commands are represented in the picture above as blues sticky notes.
 Don't be afraid to use a different convention.
 The most important here is to represent in a reasonable model the important things that belong to the process.
 To give an example, maybe there is a situation where a command is executed by a user or is the outcome of a process (lilac sticky notes).
 The yellow small sticky notes represent some important roles.
 If developers or Domain Experts feel the need to map them that is a useful way to represent them on the diagram.

 ### Aggregates, Entities and Value Objects